Sahabzada Syed Murtaza Amin

 Sahabzada Syed Murtaza Amin is a Pakistani politician who had been a member of the National Assembly of Pakistan from 2008 to 2013.

 Political career

-He ran for the seat of the National Assembly of Pakistan from Constituency NA-112 (Sialkot-III) as a candidate of Pakistan Muslim League (N) (PML-N) in 2002 Pakistani general election, but was unsuccessful.
+He ran for the seat of the National Assembly of Pakistan from Constituency NA-112 (Sialkot-III) as a candidate of Pakistan Muslim League (N) (PML-N) in the 2002 Pakistani general election, but was unsuccessful.
 He received 41,251 votes and lost the seat to Umar Ahmad Ghuman, a candidate of Pakistan Muslim League (Q) (PML-Q).

-He was elected to the National Assembly from Constituency NA-113 (Sialkot-IV) as a candidate of PML-N in 2008 Pakistani general election.
+He was elected to the National Assembly from Constituency NA-113 (Sialkot-IV) as a candidate of PML-N in the 2008 Pakistani general election.
 He received 77,819 votes and defeated Ali Asjad Malhi, a candidate of PML-Q.